ifernan7/online-ordering/README.md

 | Jay Kukadiya          |                                                                                                                                                                                                                                                                                                                                                                          |

 ## Milestone 3
 The primary focus during this Milestone was to create a UI that would be able to communicate to our persistence layer via a service layer.
-Some of our UI functionality is supposed by additional processing that was created in our service layer.
+Some of our UI functionality is supported by additional processing that was created in our service layer.

 ### Clean Compile
 Local Build Passing